NOTE: Safety orientations are required for woodshop users.

 - Send your class list (spreadsheet) with UO email user names.
 This will register your students for the following:

 - Shop safety orientation course on CANVAS.
 Encourage your students to complete this as soon as possible.
 Some of your students may have completed the orientations previously and will not be required to repeat them.
-Students can log into their Shop user account to check current shop membership status.
+Students can update, or sign the shop user agreement on the Lawrence rm.
+185 studio shop check in computer.

 - The shop tour and lecture/demonstrations should be scheduled within your normal class hours.
 The tour typically runs 1- 1/2 hours.